Dual communities in spatial networks: Introduction

 \section{Introduction}

-\textit{Community structures} are a fundamental trait of complex networks and have found numerous applications in systems ranging from social networks~\cite{radicchi_defining_2004} to biological networks~\cite{girvan_community_2002,fletcher_network_2013} and critical infrastructures such as power grids~\cite{shekhtman_resilience_2015}.
+Community structures are a fundamental trait of complex networks and have found numerous applications in systems ranging from social networks~\cite{radicchi_defining_2004} to biological networks~\cite{girvan_community_2002,fletcher_network_2013} and critical infrastructures such as power grids~\cite{shekhtman_resilience_2015}.
 Typically, communities are defined by a strong connectivity within the community compared to a relatively weak connectivity between different communities~\cite{radicchi_defining_2004,newman_modularity_2006,newman_communities_2012}.
+They may correspond to functional units of the network, for instance in metabolic networks \cite{guimera2005functional}, or actual communities in social networks.

-Intuitively, community structures play an important role for failure spreading in the sense that small perturbations can be expected to stay within the community which is both predicted by theory~\cite{Manik2017,may_will_1972} as well as observed in experiments~\cite{gilarranz_effects_2017}.
-Community structures thus enable resilience in complex networks, but other structural patterns, in particular hierarchical patterns, may provide similar features \cite{Kati10,gavrilchenko_resilience_2019}.
-In this article we provide a unified view on hierarchical patterns in the primal graph and in the dual graph and their contribution to the resilience of networks.
+Intuitively, community structures play an important role for the spreading of failures or perturbations in networked systems.
+The low connectivity impedes spreading processes, such that perturbations can be expected to stay within the community, which is both predicted by theory~\cite{Manik2017,may_will_1972} as well as observed in experiments~\cite{gilarranz_effects_2017}.
+Community structures thus provide robustness in complex networks, but other structural patterns may have a comparable effect.
+In particular, it has been shown that hierarchical structures may provide similar features, for instance in vascular networks of plants \cite{Kati10,gavrilchenko_resilience_2019}.

-Many human-made and biological networks are spatially embedded and planar~\cite{viana_simplicity_2013,barthelemy_spatial_2011,Barthelemy2018,Barthelemy2016}.
-For each planar graph, it is possible to define a \textit{dual graph}.
-Every node of the dual graph corresponds to a face of the original graph's planar drawing (see Fig.~\ref{fig:power-and-leaf}a).
-If two faces share an edge, their corresponding dual nodes are connected by a dual edge.
-Dual graphs turn out to be useful not only when analysing resistor networks or power grids~\cite{bollobas1998,ronellenfitsch_dual_2017,17lodf}, but also to study fixed points in coupled oscillator systems~\cite{manik_cycle_2017,dorfler_synchronization_2013}.

-Remarkably, the analysis of dual graphs allows to reveal patterns in the network structure that are hidden in the primal graph, such as the presence of a different type of communities with respect to traditional communities structures, i.e. \textit{dual communities}.
-We show that not only a relatively \textit{weak} connectivity, but also a relatively \textit{strong} connectivity between parts of the network may be used to define community structures in the corresponding dual graph.
-This is due to the fact that strong connections in the primal graph translate into weak connections in the dual graph.
-We show that both traditional (i.e., primal) and dual communities equally impede the spreading of failures and thus contribute to network resilience.
-Furthermore, we demonstrate that both types of communities emerge in models of optimal supply networks and exist in natural and man-made supply networks.